atisharma/bellini/README.md

 ## Installing

 Installation and compilation should be almost exactly the same as for CAVA.
 Please refer to those instructions.
-You also need freetype.
-On Debian and Void, `ft2build.h` is found in `/usr/include/freetype2/` -- on other distributions you may have to change Makefile.am to specify, until I work out how to use automake properly.
+You also need freetype (which you probably already have).
+On Debian and Void, `ft2build.h` is found in `/usr/include/freetype2/` -- on other distributions you may have to change `Makefile.am` to specify, until I work out how to use automake properly.

 The config file should configure the following options: